Skip to Main Content

 Students file for graduation via the student self-service area on CUNYfirst.
 Students who expect to complete all degree requirements in the summer term should file for graduation by the preceding March 15.
 Students who expect to complete all degree requirements in the fall semester or winter intersession should file for graduation by the preceding September 15.
 Students who expect to complete all degree requirements in the spring semester should file for graduation by the preceding February 15.
 Applications on file by the proper date will be processed in time for graduation.

-Failure to meet this deadline may delay graduation and may impact the student’s ability to participate in the commencement ceremony.
+Failure to meet this deadline may delay graduation and may impact the student’s ability to participate in Commencement.
 Students who previously filed for graduation but then did not graduate must file again via the student self-service area on CUNYfirst in the semester in which they plan to actually graduate.
 During the semester in which they intend to graduate, students must be registered for degree-related courses or for maintenance of matriculation (see “Maintenance of matriculation,” below).
 All degree and advanced certificate requirements and all forms and procedures related to those requirements must be completed by the end of the term in which the student expects to graduate.
 Degrees are awarded to students in the semester they have completed all degree requirements provided that they have fulfilled all financial obligations to Brooklyn College.

 Maintenance of matriculation